kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 }
  ```

-A similar approach would also be benefitial to AppArmor profiles.
+A similar approach would also be beneficial to AppArmor profiles.

 #### Rollout of profile changes